 We always tell our group leaders that there are no right or wrong ways to use this study.
 We will offer some suggestions below to help you get started, and please know we are always available for questions on our website and social media platforms.

 - The Friendship Project book – Bulk pricing available from Ave Maria Press.

 - Internet access to stream the free videos for each chapter found here.
-If you can’t stream the videos, you can purchase a DVD here. (videos coming soon)
+If you can’t stream the videos, you can purchase the DVD set here.

 - Optional: Download the free journal here: